 The library strives to be a user-focused agency through the provision of various services and programs designed to meet the information needs of members of the CBTS community.
-If you have a special information need not met by the offerings listed, please speak with the library director.
+If you have special information needs not met by the offerings listed, please contact the librarian.
 The library is always interested in exploring new alternatives for providing information services and programming.